matthew-andrews/mattandre.ws/source/_posts/waterfall-to-agile.md

 ### Old vs. new

 Product teams tend to work in one of two ways.
 Birzer uses the terms *Stage-Gates* and *Discovery & Delivery*.
-In my head I was substituting them with the frequently used terms *waterfall* and *agile*, but they are not exactly equivalent — not least of all because those terms come with a lot of baggage.
+In my head I was substituting them with the frequently used terms *waterfall* and *agile*, but they are not exactly equivalent — not least of all because the terms ‘waterfall’ and ‘agile’ come with a lot of baggage.

 ### Stage-Gates